JetBrains-Research/reflekt/README.md

 }
 ```

-**Please note** that the Reflekt can also analyze the files from the external libraries.
+**Please note** that Reflekt can also analyze the files from the external libraries.
 Reflekt can handle only libraries from the `dependencies` section and
 DependencyHandlers of them should be `canBeResolve = True`, e.g.:
 ```kotlin